Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Home > Patient & Family Resources > Health Library > Fungal Nail Infections

-A fungal nail infection is a fungus gets into your fingernail, toenail, or the skin under your nail, usually through a small cut.
+A fungal nail infection is a fungus that gets into your fingernail, toenail, or the skin under your nail, usually through a small cut.

 The infected toenail usually turns white or yellow.
 Sometimes it's painful.